 Below: Alternative club DJ Helgé Janssen had arguably one of the best record collections this side of the Equator.
 Here he is shown in character as the ‘Apartheid Demon’, for a 1996 performance piece.
 Photo by Rhett Podersoo.

 Below: Paula’s flatmate at The Station (nightclub), circa 1994/5.
 Image supplied.

-Below: The letter Paula’s birth mom wrote to her own mother (Paula’s biological maternal grandmother) from the abortion clinic she had been sent to in London, when it was still an illegal procedure in apartheid-era South Africa.
+Below: The letter Paula’s birth mother wrote to her own mother (Paula’s biological maternal grandmother) from the abortion clinic she had been sent to in London, when it was still an illegal procedure in apartheid-era South Africa.

-Below: The night Paula’s birth mom and her second husband visited the restaurant where Paula was waitressing at the time.
+Below: The night Paula’s birth mother and her second husband visited the restaurant where Paula was waitressing at the time.
 Unbeknownst to the almost-21-year-old Paula, the woman she was serving was her biological mother.